Actindo-AG/Documentation/POS/Integration/07a_ManageProductOptions.md

     You might want to offer to print a text on a shirt or a cup.
 In this case, you must create one or more attributes, in which the cashiers can enter a text.
 For detailed information, see [Add additional text attributes](#add-additional-text-attributes).

 - Define texts with predefined values
     You may want to offer to print a predefined text on a shirt or a cup such as a printing of the names of famous athletes with their club player number.
-In this case, you must create variants to the product option product, which the cashiers can than easily select with a drop-down list.
+In this case, you must create variants to the product option product, which the cashiers can then easily select with a drop-down list.
 For detailed information, see [Add predefined text options](#add-predefined-text-options).